 110 calories, ½ cup

-Other beans are similar in the calorie makeup.
+Other beans varieties are similar in calorie makeup.
 Explore your options and figure out which ones you like best.
 One of my favorites to make with black beans is a hearty, plant-based veggie burger.

 Calories: 110 calories, 1 medium potato